Capital Readiness Program for Women Entrepreneurs

 All participants will receive an orientation packet including recommended reading, personal assessments, personal finance resources compliments of Summit Credit Union, and other pre-course preparation materials.

-If the timing is not right for this year’s training, know that IBE will be running these cohorts again—contact Lora to include your name on a waiting list.
+If the timing is not right for this year’s training, know that OBE will be running these cohorts again—contact Lora to include your name on a waiting list.

 We look forward to helping you and your business meet success!